Kaiser17100/COMP3304-project-waiterly/README.md

 - reduce expenses for owners of restaurants due to the decreased need for waiters
 - create a menu that is not product-centered but user-mood centered
 - make going to such places a better and stress-free experience for people who have anxiety or people who don't want to wait for simple things like salt/napkin etc.
--increase sales in such places thanks to the difference in concept/easier experience
+- increase sales in such places thanks to the difference in concept/easier experience

 ##TEAM MEMBERS